it-projects-llc/tg-addons/tg_sale_commission/README.rst

 * Partner in sale affiliate must be agent

+* In sale order:

-* In sale order agent is calculated from affiliate request
+  * agent is calculated from affiliate request

+  * commission related fields are shown only in debug mode

 * In company model added field "Commission settlement company" and logic with this field